Exactly What Does A CASA Volunteer Do?

 - Pass a background check including criminal, child abuse registry, sexual offender registry, and references.

-- Must have lived in the United States for past 7 years (for background check purposes).
+- Must have lived in the United States for the past seven years (for background check purposes).

 What Is A CASA Volunteer?